Campanula thyrsoides: Description

 The stem is densely leafed, the basal leaves are elongated lanceolate and the stem leaves are tongue-shaped.

 The cycle of the plant is biennial (in the first year of life the plant completes its vegetative development, in the second it blooms and bears fruit), while the buds are placed at ground level.
-Flowering time generally lasts from July toAugust, but sometimes as early as June.
+Flowering time generally lasts from July to August, but sometimes as early as June.

 These plants are hermaphroditic.
 Pollination occurs through insects (entomogamous pollination) or it is autogamous.
 Each capsule fruit contains around 120 to 180 seeds.
 The dissemination of seeds is barochoric.